NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 ### Using the container manager

-Blow is an image of the container manager (provided by SvGaming):
+Below is an image of the container manager (provided by SvGaming):

 ![blend-manager](./blend_manager.png)
 <div class="gap"></div>